keelhaulin/alexa-home-status/README.md

 ---

 ## Security

-- Keep the HA long‑lived token secret and rotate periodically.
+- Keep the HA long-lived token secret and rotate periodically.
 - Skill remains **private** in Development stage until you submit for certification.

 ---